-- ‘Property and the Freedom to Discriminate: Markets, Gifts, and the Scope of Anti-Discrimination Norms’, Modern Studies in Property Law (Hart Publishing, forthcoming).
+- ‘Property and the Freedom to Discriminate: Markets, Gifts, and the Scope of Anti-Discrimination Norms’, Modern Studies in Property Law (Hart Publishing, 2021).
 Co-authored with Aruna Nair.

 - ‘Disability and Contractual Expectations’ (2021) 10.1 Canadian Journal of Disability Studies 207-237.